Orbanism: Orbanism vs. Gaullism

+Orbanism's relationship to Putinism

+Orban's transition from an Anti-Russian liberal to "Kremlin's best friend in Europe" started in 2012, becoming a right wing populist Eurosceptic.
+The EU protested a number of post-2010 laws and policies went against European political standards.
+Therefore, Hungary confronted fierce criticism from the EU governing bodies as well as Western constitutional experts.
+Observers assessed that Hungary made a "sharp U-turn" in its political development and is "retreating from democracy" towards "a one-party state" under the rule of Orbán.
+Putin ethnic nationalism and surveillance state system were a key concept in Orban's Hungary.

 Reception

 Orbanism has found favor among conservatives in the United States.
 His "illiberalism" or opposition to liberal democracy appealed to those who fear demographic decline and the displacement of Christian values.
 The ideology was featured in August 2021 in Tucker Carlson's show.
 According to Carlson, Orbanism is a positive example for Americans as a system based on political will, demonstrating how a country based on traditional values, national identity, and Christian traditions can be successful.

+Donald Trump's former chief strategist, Steve Bannon, once called Orbán "Trump before Trump".

 There are critics who explain that Orbanism is merely characterized by three main features.
 The first is the maximization of personal power and control more than any specific ideological commitment or vision.
 Second, Orbán adopts different ideological standpoints as and when necessary.
 Finally, there is the rejection of consensus through deliberation and politics is treated as a zero-sum game.
 This view dismisses Orbanism as an ideological movement but a systematic project designed to expand Orbán's personal power.